 The City of Wheaton Fire and Police Commission administers the hiring process for the Wheaton Fire Department.
 The hiring process includes written and physical testing (a test entitled CPAT), oral interviews, psychological/polygraph assessment, and a medical exam.
 Successful candidates from this testing process are placed by ranking on a hiring list.
 When positions become available within the Wheaton Fire Department, candidates are selected based upon their ranking from the current hiring list.

 When the Wheaton Fire and Police Commission will be conducting testing for the hiring list, notice will be posted in the Human Resources and Fire Department sections of the City’s website.

 Local community colleges such as College of DuPage offer programs to obtain firefighter certifications.
-Many firefighters also start their career as a volunteer or paid on-call firefighter in another community to gain experience.
-The Wheaton Fire Department does not offer paid on-call or volunteer firefighter opportunities.
+Many firefighters also start their careers as a volunteer or paid-on-call firefighter in another community to gain experience.
+The Wheaton Fire Department does not offer paid-on-call or volunteer firefighter opportunities.

 If you are a high school student interested in becoming a firefighter, you may consider the Technology Center of DuPage’s Fire Science Program.